nrupprecht/Lightning/README.md

 ### Severity level filtering

 The most common filtering for logging messages is filtering by severity.
-A typical project may have many "debug" or " trace" level logging messages, but may want to only capture important messages, or may want to route only very important messages to specific sinks.
+A typical project may have many "debug" or "trace" level logging messages, but may want to only capture important messages, or may want to route only very important messages to specific sinks.
 There are core level filters, that filter any message coming into a logging core, and sink-level filters which (surprise, surprise) filter any messages coming into a sink.